Should I buy a boat or save for retirement?

-Ok before my “conservative” financial planning colleagues shake their head in despair, I have a confession to make.
+Ok before my “conservative” financial planning and paraplanning colleagues shake their head in despair, I have a confession to make.
 I understand the difference between a lifestyle asset (…aka a boat) and an investment asset like shares.
 I just think the ‘investing’ client conversation is often over-rated.
 And I don’t think we talk to clients enough about other relevant stuff like:

 - Working less, not more

 Don’t get me wrong, a good financial adviser (whether they have a clue about boats or not), should advise their clients about both lifestyle assets and investment assets.
 And the time spent with the client should cover both areas in equal measure.

 To illustrate the point, let me detail a real client scenario I experienced as a financial advisor back in 2002.
 My client called Phillip (… not his real name) came to see me about whether he should buy a boat.
 He was concerned about whether he could afford it.
 We had sat down 3 years prior and established a solid financial plan for him and his family.
 We agreed on set annual reviews, but this meeting was out-of-cycle and Phillip basically wanted to know whether the boat purchase would adversely impact his long-term financial plan.

 No surprises, I said to Phillip “….yes the boat purchase will mean it will take longer for you to reach your lump sum retirement goal”.
 Phillip was 47 at the time, and he wanted to retire at 60.
 He was married to Lara with 3 kids aged 5, 7 and 10.
 The boat was $70,000.
 We did some back of the napkin rough sums using my financial calculator.
 It would mean retirement would be pushed out around 2.5 years using some conservative assumptions.